 The panel identified several urban heat deserts throughout the study area that included gas stations, warehouse walls, and parking lots – all of which lack vegetative cover.
 As a mitigation strategy, the panel recommended that strategies are implemented that increase vegetative coverage wherever possible and leverage the network of hidden creeks in Gowanus and the prevailing summer winds to create ‘paths of respite’ throughout the study area These paths are created by enhancing Thomas Greene Park and connecting the park to the canal, opening up the area to prevailing winds for cooling, creating a vegetated connection from Washington Park to the canal and by adding vegetative covering to walls, and adding benches and trees along the 3rd Avenue Corridor.
 In regards to the temporary closure of a portion of Thomas Greene Park due to the siting of the Superfund cleanup CSO tanks – the panel recommended that a temporary park to be built on the lot adjacent to the park, which is owned by Con Edison.

 The panel also offered a series of transit recommendations aimed to improve the efficiency of urban systems, as well as recommendations to significantly increase building efficiency, among others.
-The TAP report will be released in Summer 2018, which will discuss the panel’s recommendations in further details, as well as strategies to finance and implement these recommendations through a combination of requirements, penalties, and incentives.
+The TAP report will be released in Fall 2017, which will discuss the panel’s recommendations in further details, as well as strategies to finance and implement these recommendations through a combination of requirements, penalties, and incentives.